89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 ## Running Latest GNOME

-First we need to change a couple of bits in the distrobox container to make host's systemd session accessible from within the host:
+First we need to change a couple of bits in the distrobox container to make host's systemd session accessible from within the container:

 ```shell
 ~$ distrobox enter fedora-rawhide